-Quick Take: The best cryptocurrency exchange in Australia is widely considered to be CoinSpot, who are Australia's largest platform boasting over 2 million active users.
+Quick Take: The best cryptocurrency exchange in Australia is CoinSpot.
+They are Australia's largest platform boasting over 2 million active users.
 Their exchange offers low fees, instant AUD deposits and over 350 different cryptocurrencies.

 CoinSpot is without doubt the largest crypto exchange in Australia with over 1 million users and a lucrative sponsorship deal with the Western Bulldogs.
 Their platform provides the most user friendly experience for beginners to start buying, trading and investing in digital assets in Australia.